XLab-Tongji/document-template/README.md

 # Document-template

-## Introduction (项目简介)
+## Introduction

-This project is used as the document template of X-Lab, the document template includes README, Requirement Sepcification, Outline Design Specification and Detailed Design Specification
+This project is used as the document template of X-Lab, the document template includes README, Requirement Sepcification, Outline Design Specification and Detailed Design Specification.
+All document templates are writted down by markdown, and you can wirte the document either in Chinese or English.

-## How to Build (项目构建方法)
+## How to Use It

 ### Environment Requirements
 Text editors, git